kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 Philips, one of Emmanuela's classmates, takes a more casual approach to his studies.
 Rather than taking comprehensive notes, Philips mainly skims through the course materials and highlights key sentences or phrases.
 He does not actively engage with the content or attempt to synthesize the information to ensure he understands it in his own words.

 Unlike Emmanuela, Philips neglects spaced repetition and active recall.
-He tends to study sporadically, cramming the material just before exams.
+He tends to study sporadically, cramming the material just before the project deadlines.
 This approach limits his ability to retain information in the long term, as it does not promote the necessary repetition needed for solidifying knowledge.
 Philips also avoids deliberate practice.
 He seldom completes the practice exercises provided on the course website, missing out on opportunities to apply what he has learned in practical scenarios.
-Consequently, his problem-solving abilities and practical skills remain underdeveloped and he lacks confidence when faced with novel problems.
+Consequently, his problem-solving abilities and practical skills remain underdeveloped, and he lacks confidence when faced with novel problems.
 Due to his shallow learning approach, Philips lacks a solid foundation, and he may find it challenging to progress in his computer science studies as the topics build upon the fundamentals and become more complex.

 </aside>